ghovax/ghovax.github.io/posts/tobii-reverse-engineering/index.md

 - Begin calibration procedure
 - Collect calibration point
 - Store license for device access
-- And 20 more commands
+- More than 20 other commands

 The `prp_client_create` function in the interop library revealed how clients authenticate: